Italy: In the Path of the Etruscans

 Our destination today is the delightful mountain town of Orvieto in Umbria, known as Velzna in Etruscan.
 It was one of the most important towns of the Etruria territory from the 9th to 3rd century BC.
 In the area below Orvieto’s cliff face, archaeologists and historians have discovered what they believe to be Fanum Voltumnae, the ancient sanctuary thought to be the center of the Etruscan religion and worship.

 If available, we will meet privately with an archaeologist working at the Campo della Fiera excavations.
-Continue on to the Crocifisso del Tufo necropolis where another collection of chamber-tombs are laid out in a street grid pattern.
-Back in the town of Orvieto we visit both the Claudio Faina Museum and National Archaeological Museum to view the collections of grave goods and pottery found during the excavations of the surrounding area.
+Continue on to the Crocifisso del Tufo necropolis, where another collection of chamber tombs is laid out in a street grid pattern.
+Back in the town of Orvieto, we visit both the Claudio Faina Museum and the National Archaeological Museum to view the collections of grave goods and pottery found during the excavations of the surrounding area.

 Day 6Chiusi’s National Etruscan Museum

-Time permitting we will stop at tomb of Las Porsenna, the Etruscan king known for his war against Rome.
-Here we can also witness the vast labyrinth of tunnels that winds beneath the town and was once an Etruscan aqueduct.
+Time permitting, we will stop at the tomb of Las Porsenna, the Etruscan king known for his war against Rome.
+Here, we can also witness the vast labyrinth of tunnels that winds beneath the town and was once an Etruscan aqueduct.
 Transfer in the late afternoon to Perugia and overnight for two nights in Perugia at the 5-star Brufani Palace, built in 1884.
-This elegant hotel has had many illustrious guests including the Queen Mother and Prince Albert of Monaco.
+This elegant hotel has had many illustrious guests, including the Queen Mother and Prince Albert of Monaco.
 (B/L/D)

 Day 7Perugia and Umbria’s Archaeology Museum